 Shiplake College is the trading name of Shiplake Court Limited (company registration number 612809).
-We are an independent boarding and day school for boys ages 11 to 18 and for girls aged 16 to 18.
+We are an independent boarding and day school for boys and girls aged from 11 to 18.
 We offer a rich and inspiringly taught curriculum which creates an environment where personal values and a strong work ethic can develop.
 To enable pupils to fully benefit from our curriculum we underpin it with the very finest pastoral care.
 In addition, participation in a sports team, musical ensemble, drama production or community service is as vital for personal development as classroom-based teaching.